CloudBoostUP/.github/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the same license as the project (typically MIT License).
+By contributing, you agree that your contributions will be licensed under the same license as the project.
+Please check individual repository LICENSE files for specific licensing information.

 ---